 Investments: Investments in marketable securities are carried at quoted fair market value whenever possible.
 Hedge funds' fair values are based on information provided by the administrators of each underlying fund.
-Private equity funds that do not have readily determinable market values as of June 30 are valued based on net asset value.
-The partnership valuations involve assumptions and methods that are reviewed by the Fund.
+Private equity funds that do not have readily determinable market values as of June 30 are valued using net asset value as a practical expedient.
 Because of the inherent uncertainty of valuations in the absence of a highly liquid market, private equity funds' estimated values may differ materially from the values that would have been used if a ready market for the securities existed.
-Gifts of securities are recorded at their fair value based on the mean of the high and low quoted price of stock transactions at the date of the gift.
+Gifts of securities are recorded at their fair value based on the mean of the high and low quoted price of stock transactions at the date of the aift.
 Except for investments that are not readily marketable or where donors specifically provide otherwise, investments are maintained by custodial institutions responsible for consummating investment transactions at the request of the Fund to facilitate cash flow requirements.
 The Fund employs an asset allocation investment policy and uses the services of an investment advisor to facilitate the implementation of this policy.
 Asset allocations are reviewed monthly and rebalanced as necessary.
 The Fund's Investment Committee of the Board of Directors provides oversight of the investment advisor and makes recommendations to the Board of Directors concerning any changes in the asset allocation.
 Each month, the Fund allocates and credits investment earnings (including realized and unrealized gains and losses) to departmental funds based on an average of each fund's beginning and ending monthly balances.
 Net investment return is reported in the statement of revenues, expenses and changes in net position and consists of interest, dividends, and realized and unrealized gains and losses, less external investment expenses.